Have you ever wanted to put your products in front of Pinterest’s 320 million viewer audience in order to sell your product online?

 - Measure ad performance and make Promoted Pin management a breeze

-The is pretty simple to use.
+The Pinterest for WooCommerce plugin is pretty simple to use.
 But it does require some verification steps to implement it at first.

 While I could replicate the entire set of documentation here in this post for the sake of word count and keeping you here on this site, that doesn’t seem like a good use of time for either of us.
 Especially if the documentation changes.
 So I’ll refer you over to the WooCommerce documentation.
 If it looks like what you need, then buy Pinterest for WooCommerce to begin reaping the advantages of having your store’s products on Pinterest.